Simplistic Design and Classic Good Looks, Traditional House Plans – or America’s Style – Offer Warmth, Comfort and Modern Touches

 The unstable economy and volatile world conditions during the Great Depression and immediately after World War II compelled Americans to build affordable and durable homes.
 Style and artistry barely entered the picture at the time – instead families focused on the basic and practical, but nonetheless, pleasing and charming.

-Built from 1925 to 1950, these homes were very simple, no-frills one story, two-to-three bedroom structures - described by experts as “minimal” traditional.
-Although rather small – around 800 square feet – these traditional homes were made of the same superior quality materials – brick, stone/limestone, wood, and metal siding - as the bigger and more expensive styles.
+Built from 1925 to 1950, these homes were very simple, no-frills one story, two-to-three bedroom structures described by experts as “minimal” traditional.
+Although rather small – around 800 square feet – these traditional homes were made of the same superior quality materials, such as brick, stone/limestone, wood, and metal siding, as the bigger and more expensive styles.

 Either square or rectangular in shape, these traditional homes had small porches and awnings, a front-facing gable above the entryway, attractive windows, and on occasion, a chimney or two, and some decorative touches.
 While the accent was always on the functional and comfortable, their designs allowed plenty of room for innovation.
 They constructed attics that were high enough to be converted into extra bedrooms or additional sleeping space.

 The covered porch, manicured lawn, and long windows add to the charm of this traditional home.
 The porch opens into the living room and kitchen/dining areas.
 There are two bedrooms with a shared bath.
-A rear patio completes the home’s informal accents.
+A rear patio completes the home’s informal accents (Plan #142-1031).

 Don’t you just love the graceful lines of this traditional country home?
-There’s a covered porch, a screened porch and patio – and oh, there are four bedrooms, 3 1/2 baths, and open floor plans that accommodate the living and dining areas.
+There’s a covered porch, screened porch, and patio – and oh, there 4 bedrooms, 3-1/2 baths, and an open floor plan that accommodates the living and dining areas (Plan #141-1175).

 So, have you looked closely at the houses on your street?
 Any traditional houses with new house plans in your neighborhood that stand out?
 Is there a renovated or refurbished original “America’s house plan” around the corner?